MCUdude/MiniCore/README.md

 * enablePower()
 * disablePower()

-### For further information please view the [Wiring reference page](https://github.com/MCUdude/MiniCore/blob/master/Wiring_reference.md)!
+### For further information, please view the [Wiring reference page](https://github.com/MCUdude/MiniCore/blob/master/Wiring_reference.md)!

 ## Pinout
 This core uses the standard Arduino UNO pinout and will not break the compatibility of any existing code or libraries.
 What's different about this pinout compared to the original one is that this has three additional IO pins available.
 You can use digital pins 20 and 21 (PB6 and PB7) as regular IO pins if you're using the internal oscillator.
-If you're willing to disable the reset pin (can be enabled using [high voltage parallel programming](https://www.microchip.com/webdoc/stk500/stk500.highVoltageProgramming.html)) it can be used as a regular IO pin and is assigned to digital pin 22 (PC6).
+If you're willing to disable the reset pin (can be enabled using [high voltage parallel programming](https://www.microchip.com/webdoc/stk500/stk500.highVoltageProgramming.html)), it can be used as a regular IO pin and is assigned to digital pin 22 (PC6).
 <b>Click to enlarge:</b>
 </br> </br>